 So, what’s the optimal size for a benchmark?
 There are two things to think about – the first is relevancy, and the second is stability.

 On relevancy, it’s important to remember that what you’re trying to compare yourself with is the variety of other possible cultures or workplace experiences that your people might leave you for.
 So a benchmark that contains millions of people is useless if those people only represent a few other companies or are not relevant to your organization.

-As long as the benchmark sample is relevant, the most important consideration becomes stability.
-We’ve run millions of bootstrap samples with our own large datasets and found that at around 20-25 companies we start to see the spread of scores stabilize (as shown below).
+As long as the benchmark sample is relevant, the most crucial consideration becomes stability.
+We’ve run millions of bootstrap samples with our own large datasets and found that at around 20-25 companies, we start to see the spread of scores stabilize (as shown below).

 Adding additional companies and people beyond this point doesn’t change the benchmark scores in a substantial way.
 This is why we recommend a minimum set of 20 companies for any benchmark (with a minimum of 20,000 people).